 Especially here in Bulgaria where meat features heavily in local cuisine.
 Everywhere I look, everyone is gorging on meat.
 Big pieces of meat.
 As in, what-animal-does-that-come-from big (on this trip I learned: pig knuckle is HUGE).

 It’s even more so here because Bulgaria uses cyrillic.
 So even when we know the names of common dishes in the Balkan (like cebabcici – grilled meat sausages), we wouldn’t recognize the word in cyrillic.

+The following is a list of vegetarian friendly dishes one can easily find in any Bulgarian restaurants.
 (Just FYI, this is not a guide on vegetarian Bulgarian food but instead a brain dump on our Bulgaria culinary experience.)